ruchisahota/gaia/squallmodels/v1/apidoc/squall_networkaccesspolicy.md

 {% include attribute.html
   name="allowsTraffic"
   description="AllowsTraffic if true, the flow will be accepted.
-Otherwise other actions like "logs" can still be done, but the traffic will be rejected." type="boolean" choices="" required="None"
+Otherwise other actions like \"logs\" can still be done, but the traffic will be rejected." type="boolean" choices="" required="None"